-7. Resource, monitoring and review
+6. Resource, monitoring and review

-The production of the Integrated Wildfire Management Planning does not represent an end point in discussions around fire resilience in the landscape.
-Recommendations and actions in the Plan will need to adapt and require updating over time.
+The production of the Integrated Wildfire Management Planning does not represent an end point in discussions around wildfire resilience.
+Recommendations and actions in the Plan will need to adapt and require updating over time as priorities evolve, the climate changes and lessons are learned from incidents that do occur.

-Byelaw enforcement will require additional resource.
+Byelaw enforcement will require resource.
 The Park Authority is committed to providing ranger support, most notably in places where the risk of ignition is high and when there is a high fire risk warning in place.
 The Park Authority will further support implementation through the provision of signage for estates and land managers, and in communicating responsible behaviour messaging.

-The Climate Adaptation Fund has supported estates in the purchase of firefighting and fuel load management equipment.
-The Park Authority intends to continue to support increasing fire resilience in the form of capital grants, depending on budget.
+The Climate Adaptation Fund has supported estates in the purchase of firefighting and cutting equipment and has funded training in its use.
+The Park Authority intends to continue to support increasing fire resilience in the form of capital grants, depending on budget, but grants may be dependent on having an adequate fire plan in place where that is appropriate.